PSModule/.github/.github/CONTRIBUTING.md

 # Contributing

-Thank you for contributing to a PSModule repository.
-Follow the affected repository's README and repository-local contribution guidance first; local files provide the project-specific build, test, and validation steps.
+The affected repository's README and repository-local contribution guidance define its build, test, and validation steps.
+Follow those local instructions before this organization-wide fallback.

 ## Before making a change